Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   framework to assist writers of this document.
-A DROP statement is a document that an operator should publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the privacy properties of a given DNS privacy service.
+A DROP statement is a document that an operator should publish outlining their operational practices and commitments with regard to privacy thereby providing a means for clients to evaluate the measurable and claimed privacy properties of a given DNS privacy service.
 The framework identifies a set of elements and specifies an outline order for them.
 This document does not, however, define a particular Privacy statement, nor does it seek to provide legal advice or recommendations as to the contents.

 A desired operational impact is that all operators (both those providing resolvers within networks and those operating large public services) can demonstrate their commitment to user privacy thereby driving all DNS resolution services to a more equitable footing.
-Choices for users would (in this ideal world) be driven by other factors e.g. differing security policies or minor difference in operator policy rather than gross disparities in privacy concerns.
+Choices for users would (in this ideal world) be driven by other factors, e.g., differing security policies or minor difference in operator policy, rather than gross disparities in privacy concerns.

 Community insight [or judgment?] about operational practices can change quickly, and experience shows that a Best Current Practice (BCP) document about privacy and security is a point-in-time statement.
-Readers are advised to seek out any errata or updates that apply to this document.
+Readers are advised to seek out any updates that apply to this document.

 # Scope